-30. Point 7.3 (f) (ii) CoC provides for a remuneration in the amount of 1000 EUR per meeting date per person.
-Although it is recognised that members of advisory commissions do substantial work outside official meetings of the advisory commission (reading written material, exchanging emails, making conference calls, agreeing the wording of the opinion, travelling) the existing CoC determines remuneration on the basis of meeting days and not by reference to actual time spent on the case due to the objectivity of this criterion.
+37. Point 7.3 (f) (ii) CoC provides for a remuneration in the amount of 1000 EUR per meeting date per person.
+Although it is recognised that members of advisory commissions do substantial work outside official meetings of the advisory commission (reading written material, exchanging emails, making conference calls, agreeing the wording of the opinion, travelling) the CoC maintains that remuneration should be made on the basis of meeting days and not by reference to actual time spent on the case due to the objectivity of this criterion.